microsoft/rnx-kit/packages/react-native-host/README.md

 ### RNXConfig

-`RNXHostConfig` is a superset of `RCTBridgeDelegate`.
-It's backwards compatible.
+`RNXHostConfig` is a superset of `RCTBridgeDelegate` and it's backwards compatible.

 #### `isDevLoadingViewEnabled`
 Returns whether the loading view should be visible while loading JavaScript